-- (B) A report submitted pursuant to this paragraph shall be submitted in compliance with Section 9795 of the Government Code. - (i) The Franchise Tax Board may prescribe rules, guidelines, or procedures necessary or appropriate to carry out the purposes of this section.
-Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code does not apply to any rule, guideline, or procedure prescribed by the Franchise Tax Board pursuant to this section. - 12 (j) Section 41 does not apply to the credit allowed by this 13 section. - (k) This section shall remain in effect only until December 1, 2023, and as of that date is repealed. - 16 SEC.
-3. This act provides for a tax levy within the meaning of 17 Article IV of the Constitution and shall go into immediate effect. - 18 SECTION 1.
-Section 17003 of the Revenue and Taxation Code 19 is amended to read: - 20 17003.
-"Franchise Tax Board" means the Franchise Tax Board described in Part 10 (commencing with Section 15700) of Division - 22 3 of Title 2 of the Government Code.
-"Board" means the State - 23 Board of Equalization.
+(B) A report submitted pursuant to this paragraph shall be submitted in compliance with Section 9795 of the Government Code.

+- (i) The Franchise Tax Board may prescribe rules, guidelines, or procedures necessary or appropriate to carry out the purposes of this section.
+Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code does not apply to any rule, guideline, or procedure prescribed by the Franchise Tax Board pursuant to this section. - 12 (j) Section 41 does not apply to the credit allowed by this section. - 14 (k) This section shall remain in effect only until December 1, 2023, and as of that date is repealed. - SEC.
+3. This act provides for a tax levy within the meaning of Article IV of the Constitution and shall go into immediate effect.